 29. Help children feel special, not elite

 All of us feel good when we feel special.
 In a world where so many children go to under-resourced schools or no school at all, going to a great school is an honour and privilege.
-But having what others do not does not make us better.
+But having what others do not does not make us better than them.
 Your qualifications do not define you as a human.
 Your humanity does.

 30. Remember that roots are important